-Any changes to the schedule presented in this catalog will be posted on AVTV (channels 975 & 976), www.myamv.org, and all bulletin boards.
+Any changes to the schedule presented in this catalog will be posted on AVTV (channel 975), www.myamv.org, and all bulletin boards.
 In the case of bad weather, the Keese School will follow the Montgomery County policy on school closings.